micmejia/bible-dump/AMPC/Isaiah/Isa 14.md

-And the peoples [of Babylonia] shall [^a]take them and bring them to their own country [of Judea] _and_ help restore them.
+And the peoples [of Babylonia] shall take them and bring them to their own country [of Judea] _and_ help restore them.
 And the house of Israel will possess [the foreigners who prefer to stay with] them in the land of the Lord as male and female servants; and they will take captive [not by physical but by moral might] those whose captives they have been, and they will rule over their [former] oppressors.